Jessie Montgomery (Exeter)

-Jessie Anne Douglas Montgomery (1851–1918), known as Jessie Montgomery, was an English educational administrator, activist and suffragette associated with women's formal education in the Exeter area.
+Jessie Anne Douglas Montgomery (1851–1918), known as Jessie Montgomery, was an English educational administrator, activist and suffragist associated with women's formal education in the Exeter area.

 Early life

-Montgomery was born on 6 August 1851 in London to the Rev. Robert Montgomery (1807–1855) and his wife was Rachel Catherine Andrews McKenzie (1814−1882).
-On Robert's death, his widow and daughter moved to Exeter, where they lived in the Cathedral Close with Rachel's sister Jessie Barbara Cook (1811–1899) and her husband Rev. Frederic Charles Cook (1805–1889), Canon of Exeter Cathedral After her mother's death in 1882, Montgomery moved to a large house in Baring Crescent, Exeter.
+Montgomery was born on 6 August 1851 in London to the Rev. Robert Montgomery (1807–1855) and his wife Rachel Catherine Andrews McKenzie (1814−1882).
+On Robert's death, his widow and daughter moved to Exeter, where they lived in the Cathedral Close with Rachel's sister, Jessie Barbara Cook (1811–1899), and her husband, Rev. Frederic Charles Cook (1805–1889), Canon of Exeter Cathedral.

+After her mother's death in 1882, Montgomery moved to a large house in Baring Crescent, Exeter.

 Education career

 Despite limited opportunities for her own education, Montgomery became an activist over several decades for women's education in the Exeter area.
 Having successfully completed several courses at the Exeter Museum Centre, she became joint secretary to the University Extension Centre, and convenor of the Ladies' Students' Association.
 She became a governor of the Royal Albert Memorial Museum College, which became the Royal Albert Memorial College, the forerunner of both the University College of the South-West and then the University of Exeter.